Social Icons

 Directed by Steven Quale

-Based on the same storyline like the previous prequels Final Destination 5 adds nothing new to the already known tale of:
+Based on the same storyline as the previous prequels, Final Destination 5 adds nothing new to the already known tale of:

-This movie coins the phrase “you’ve seen one, you’ve it all”, although the writers were more creative with the death scenes…more likely the plot that leads to the death scenes; Still final destination 5 lacks creativity, and all too predictable.
+This movie coins the phrase “you’ve seen one, you’ve seen it all,” although the writers were more creative with the death scenes—more likely, the plot that leads to the death scenes.
+Still, Final Destination 5 lacks creativity and is all too predictable.

-All other final destinations (except Final Destination 2) always have a tragic end where death wins including this one, giving us the idea that you can run as much as you want but death is still gonna catch ya.
+All other Final Destination movies (except Final Destination 2) always have a tragic end where death wins—including this one—giving us the idea that you can run as much as you want, but death is still gonna catch ya.

-For me if i get a premonition am about to die, i guess i will do the same as this our leads and try to make a get away.
+For me, if I get a premonition I’m about to die, I guess I’ll do the same as our leads and try to make a getaway.

 Hey!

-Horror movies get to go on and on, like SAW but I guess Final Destination was made for those who are mentally OKAY, who just want to see a quick painless death, than the more gore torture to death that SAW provides.
+Horror movies get to go on and on, like SAW, but I guess Final Destination was made for those who are mentally OKAY, who just want to see a quick, painless death, rather than the more gory, torture-to-death path that SAW provides.
+The acting in this movie was not bad, at least I give it that, the actors made it a lot easier for me to get through the predictability of the film.

-The incident happened as he saw it but the lucky 8 escaped and we then watch as death starts to take them out one by one.
+The incident happens just as he saw it, but the lucky eight escape—and we then watch as death starts to take them out one by one.

-In this movie, he tease’s you each time you are watching a death scene, as you start to guess what exactly is going to send this characters to the next realm, as you are watching you see fire burning here, needles sticking out here, screw loose somewhere, and you just can’t figure which is going to do the deed.
+One thing the director did well is the tease, he teases you each time you’re watching a death scene.
+You start to guess what exactly is going to send these characters to the next realm.
+As you’re watching, you see fire burning here, needles sticking out there, a screw loose somewhere, and you just can’t figure out which one’s going to do the deed.
+I give the movie that, even though the entire idea is predictable, the way the people died, was not, and that made the movie at least watchable for that reason.

-Written by Eric Heisserer, who worked on last year’s A Nightmare on Elm Street remake, he adds a twist to the normal tale we are use to.
+Written by Eric Heisserer—who worked on A Nightmare on Elm Street remake, he adds a twist, the movie ends in a way, bring us back to how all these started.

 0 comments: